Annex 1 - Main accounting principles of Bilan Carbone®

 Use (consumption) of energy by the panels (backlit for example)

-Carbon intensity of the products being advertised
+Carbon intensity of the products promoted by the advertising

 A company that installs electric vehicle charging stations

-Use (consumption) of energy for the charges
+Use (consumption) of energy of the charges

 /